ThiagoHardt/whatdoestheirishsay/README.md

 6. If everything works fine you should see the overview page of your app.
 7. Click on Settings tab.
 8. Reveal Config vars.
-9. Here we configure the IP, MONGO_DBNAME, MONGO_URI, PORT, SECRET_KEY values (thoose are  not public and are the same values on my env.py file(which is also private)).
+9. Here we configure the IP, MONGO_DBNAME, MONGO_URI, PORT, SECRET_KEY, GOOGLE_APPLICATION_CREDENTIALS (set to google-credentials.json) and GOOGLE_CREDENTIALS (should match your google-credentials.json)values (thoose are  not public and are the same values on my env.py and file (which is also private)).
+10. On the builkdpacks area click add buildpack and paste (https://github.com/buyersight/heroku-google-application-credentials-buildpack.git)
-10. Click on deploy tab.
+11. Click on deploy tab.
-11. In the case of this project I chose to conect my app to my repository in GitHub, so it auto updates my heroku app whenever the project is pushed.
+12. In the case of this project I chose to conect my app to my repository in GitHub, so it auto updates my heroku app whenever the project is pushed.
-12. Click on the Deploy Branch button.
+13. Click on the Deploy Branch button.
-13. DONE!
+14. DONE!

 ### Forking
 If you want to fork the repository to your own GitHub account you can by clicking on the “fork” button under the navbar with your profile.